ExpediaGroup/styx/docs/user-guide/configure-tls.md

 ### Backend Application Attributes:

-  - *trustAllCerts* -  When `trustAllCerts` is false,origin servers need to provide a trusted certificate or the connection will be rejected.
+  - *trustAllCerts* -  When `trustAllCerts` is false, origin servers need to provide a trusted certificate or the connection will be rejected.
 If true, all the server certificates will be allowed.